cnnrrss/ten-x-coder/frameworks/aws/Kinesis.md

 #### Additional Limits

-- There is no upper limit on the # of streams you can have in an account.
+- There is **no upper limit on the # of streams** you can have in an account.
 - If you scaled to 5,000 shards, the stream can ingest 5 GiB per second or 5 million records per second.
 - Scale up the number of shards in  stream using the Console or UpdateShardCount API
 - The default shard limit is 500 shards for the following AWS Regions: US East (N. Virginia), US West (Oregon), and EU (Ireland).
 For all other Regions, the default shard limit is 200 shards.
-- The maximum size of the data payload of a record before base64-encoding is up to 1 MB.
+- The maximum size of the data payload of a record before base64-encoding is up to **1 MB**.
-- GetRecords can retrieve up to 10 MiB of data per call from a single shard, and up to 10,000 records per call.
+- **GetRecords** can retrieve up to **10 MiB** of data per call from a single shard, and up to 10,000 records per call.
 Each call to GetRecords is counted as one read transaction.
-- Each shard can support up to five read transactions per second.
+- **Each shard** can support up to **five read transactions per second**.
 Each read transaction can provide up to 10,000 records with an upper limit of 10 MiB per transaction.
-- You can register up to twenty consumers per stream to use enhanced fan-out.
+- You can register up to **twenty** consumers per stream to use **enhanced fan-out**.

 ### Partition Key
 A **partition key** is used to **group data by shard** within a stream.